r-rishabh-j/simple-network-storage/README.md

 1. Ensure server machine is connected to the router with a static private IP.
 2. Run ```./serve.sh``` in ```backend/``` to start the file server.
 Server starts on port 8000
-2. Determine the private IP of the server machine.

 ## Access the server on the client:
 1. Ensure client is connected to the same private network as the server.